aferrandi/dbtarzan/docs/Tested-databases-and-operating-systems.md

 ## Tested databases and operating systems

+DBTarzan uses [JDBC](https://en.wikipedia.org/wiki/Java_Database_Connectivity) to connect to databases, therefore it should work with all databases that have a JDBC driver.

 This is a list of the databases for which DbTarzan has been tested and it is reported working with at least one standard database with some tables and  [foreign keys](ForeignKeys):

 * Oracle